mozilla/rust-android-gradle/README.md

 }
 ```

-### Build types
+### Build variants (build types and product flavors

-The plugin supports building for multiple build types.
+The plugin supports building for multiple build variants, composed by product flavors and build types.
 The build types are compatible with the
 [android plugin's build types](https://developer.android.com/build/build-variants#build-types),
 and are specified in the `buildTypes` block.
 Any configuration above can be specified per build.
 For configuration value of `profile`, `dev` profile is used for debuggable build types (e.g. `debug` build type),
 and `release` is used otherwise (e.g. `release` build type).
 `buildTypes` block is useful to specify different features for different build types.

+The product flavors are defined in the `productFlavors` block in android plugin.
+The same product flavor can be specified in the `productFlavors` block in the `cargo` block.

+The precedence of the configuration values is as follows:
+1. The configuration value specified in the product flavors.
+2. The configuration value specified in the build types.
+3. The configuration value specified in the `cargo` block.

 ```groovy
 cargo {